qtnc/swan/docs/stdlib.md

 - gcd(...values), lcm(...values): compute the GCD (greatest common divisor) or LCM (least common multiple) of the values given.
 Return 1 if called without any argument.
 - max(...items), min(...items): return the least or greatest of the given items

 Additionally, math functions (sin, cos, log, etc.) as well as rounding functions (floor, round, ceil, etc.) may or not be available as global functions.
-See Num class for a list of math functions.
+See Number class for a list of math functions.